hamen/release_the_hounds/llm-context.md

 ### Issue: API import errors with googleapis
 - **Solution**: Use `import { google } from 'googleapis'` then `google.serviceName({ version: 'v1', auth })`

+### Issue: "Not Found" when listing Firebase apps
+- **Solution**: This is normal if Firebase isn't initialized or no apps exist.
+The tool handles this gracefully by returning empty arrays.

+### Issue: Firebase project picker keeps asking
+- **Solution**: Firebase project state is saved.
+If it keeps asking, check `.autopublish/state.json` has `firebaseProject` field.

 ## Development Workflow